rcsmit/facebookfriendsonmap/README.md

 4) import the data in your MySQL
 5) showmap

+The code has to be adapted to your wishes, because I split up the facebookfriendslist into numbered files.
+Maybe I will make a one click solution one day.

 I also saved the file produced at step one to my harddisk.
 By manipulating the html-file (don't ask me how, I think I replaced "<IMG SRC=" with xxx from the sourcefile, copied everything in a texteditor and did some manipulations, I could take the filenames of the profile photos.